ResCP: Reservoir Conformal Prediction for Time Series Forecasting: Experiments

 \subsection{Results}

-Results across the datasets and base models are summarized in \autoref{tab:multi_results_combined}, where \gls{cp} methods are grouped based on whether they rely on learning or not. \gls{rescp} achieves competitive performance across all settings and datasets, both in terms of coverage and Winkler score, while remaining highly scalable.
+Results across the datasets and base models are summarized in \autoref{tab:multi_results_combined}, where \gls{cp} methods are grouped based on whether they rely on learning or not.
+Additional results for different miscoverage levels can be found in \autoref{app:calib_curves} (see \autoref{tab:results_alpha_0.05} and \autoref{tab:results_alpha_0.15}). \gls{rescp} achieves competitive performance across all settings and datasets, both in terms of coverage and Winkler score, while remaining highly scalable.
 Notably, \glspl{rescp} outperforms HopCPT in almost all scenarios.
 This is particularly remarkable since both methods use weighted empirical distributions to model uncertainty, but HopCPT requires training an attention-based architecture end-to-end, while \glspl{rescp} does not perform any form of training.
 Moreover, similarly to NexCP and differently from most of the other methods, \gls{rescp} provides approximately valid coverage across all scenarios, but with large improvements in \gls{pi} width, which is reduced up to 60\%.
 The \gls{cornn} baseline achieves strong performance on the large datasets with informative exogenous variables, outperforming all methods in Solar, but fails in achieving good results in the smaller datasets, such as ACEA and Exchange.
 Moreover, on those datasets, trainable methods obtain worse performance, likely due to distribution changes that require the trained models to be updated over time. \gls{rescqr} achieves competitive performance against the competitors, including more complex models such as \gls{cornn} in Solar, while being more scalable.
 All other baselines obtain good coverage in most settings, but produce prediction intervals that are much more conservative.
 The runtime of each \gls{cp} method is reported in \autoref{tab:simplified_runtime_rnn} and shows the advantage of \gls{rescp} in terms of scalability against methods that require fitting a model.
-Moreover, as \gls{rescp} does not need centralized training on a GPU, it can be easily scaled in a distributed setting to process big data.
-Finally, \autoref{app:sensitivity} reports additional results on the sensitivity of \gls{rescp} to different hyperparameter configurations.
+Moreover, as \gls{rescp} does not need centralized training on a GPU: it can be easily scaled in a distributed setting.